Scott was born the oldest of eight siblings into a family of weekend farmers in Utah.

 Something must have taken root during the early farming experiences that compelled Scott and family to move in 2001 to Napa to become President of Koves-Newlan Vineyards and Winery.
-During his tenure, through a calamitous set of circumstances, Scott simultaneously took on the roles of President, Winemaker and Cellarmaster for a year.
-In 2010 the winery changed names and Scott became General Manager of Silenus Winery.
+During his tenure, through a calamitous set of circumstances, Scott simultaneously took on the roles of President, Winemaker and Cellarmaster for a couple of years.
+With the 2008 vintage the winery changed names and Scott became President of Silenus Winery.

 Scott, his wife Yuko and their two daughters still enjoy gardening and living in Napa.